Why Do I Feel Like A Burden?

 Change Your Perspective

+But I feel like a burden to everyone!
 Instead of thinking of yourself as a burden, consider yourself as someone who helps others.
 Think about how you could be helpful to others right now.
+Sometimes, understanding why therapy doesn’t work for everyone can shift your perspective on seeking help.

 Focus On The Positive